Reviews You Can Rely On

 Hardwood Performance

-Based on its remarkably low suction power in our tests, which we'll detail below, I was surprised and delighted by how well this model was able to suck up debris.
-Even though this vacuum lacks power, its brush roller and head design outworked most of the competition on hardwood floors.
+Based on its remarkably low suction power in our tests, which we'll detail below, we were surprised and delighted by how well this model was able to suck up debris.
+Although this vacuum lacks power, its brush roller and head design outperformed most of the competition on hardwood floors.

 In fact, with an average pick-up of 93%, only vacuums that cost more were able to suck up higher percentages on hardwood.

-The one drawback to this vacuum's hardwood performance is its dismal performance near walls or baseboards.
+However, one drawback to this vacuum's hardwood performance is its dismal performance near walls or baseboards.
 When attempting to clean coffee grounds parallel to the wall or head-on, neither method was effective.
-Head-on, the problem seems to be a very thick front bumper on the cleaner head that keeps the roller and suction from getting close enough to the coffee grounds to grab them.
+Head-on, the problem appears to be a very thick front bumper on the cleaner head, which prevents the roller and suction from getting close enough to the coffee grounds to grab them.

 Before Testing After Testing